MuziSec/AWS_Automated_IR/README.md

     Artifact Collection and Analysis: Collect forensic artifacts using tools such as margaritashotgun, snapshots, live response scripts, etc. Collect this data and upload to specified S3 bucket for easy access from IR VPC/Forensic analysis machines.

     Remediation: Remediate compromised EC2 instances, redeploy AMIs, etc.

+    Eventually I think I'll turn this into an AWS Step Function... we'll see.